 The kWh measure the work performed by the appliances at the given period.
 The kWh measure the energy utilised by the machines.
 The small consumption of energy is measured in kilowatt-hours, and the large consumption of energy is measured in megawatt hours.

 Example – Let the heater runs 24 hours of a day and consumes 1500 – 2000 watts of power.
-So the total energy consume by the heater is measured by the product of time and power utilise by the heater.
+So the total energy consumed by the heater is measured by the product of time and power utilised by the heater.